Samuel Okwaraji

 Samuel Sochukwuma Okwaraji (19 May 1964 – 12 August 1989) was a professional footballer who played internationally for Nigeria.
 He was also a qualified lawyer who had a masters in international law from the Pontifical Lateran University of Rome.
 He collapsed and died of congestive heart failure in the 77th minute of a World Cup qualification match against Angola at the Lagos National Stadium in Surulere, Lagos State on 12 August 1989.

 Career

-Okwaraji was born on 19 May 1964 in Orlu, Imo State, Nigeria.

-Okwaraji had a career in Europe which included playing for AS Roma (1984–1985), NK Dinamo Zagreb (1985–1986), Austria Klagenfurt (1986–1987), VfB Stuttgart (1987–1989) and SSV Ulm 1846 (loan) (1987–1988) while finishing his education in law.
-In his short stay with Dinamo Zagreb, Samuel scored 3 goals in a friendly game vs NK Budućnost Hodošan.
-The game was played on 30 April 1986, and Dinamo Zagreb won 12–0.
-Samuel's only official game for Dinamo in the Yugoslav First League was as a substitute on 18 May 1986 against FK Priština.
-The game was played at Maksimir stadium in Zagreb, the 29th round of 1985/86 season.
-Dinamo Zagreb won 4:3.

-He was playing with Belgian side K. Berchem Sport at the time of his death.
+Sam Okwaraji left Nigeria in 1982 to study international law in Italy (Rome).
+It is there that the Italian first division side, AS Roma (1984–1985), signed him at the age of 20.
+As an unknown player, it was difficult to force a breakthrough at the mighty Rome, so he moved to Dinamo Zagreb (1985–1986) in Yugoslavia and then on to Klagenfurt (1986–1987) in Austria.
+At both clubs, he struggled to get sufficient game time to further his development, but the talent was always undeniable.
+He was a tricky dribbler, with a knack for the incisive creativity that all teams crave.